 The Olympia Math Group from Olympia High School takes first place at regional math tournament on November 19.
-The competition involved 37 students from five schools around the region.
-Winners qualified for the state tournament in April.
+The competition involves 37 students from five schools around the region.
+Winners qualify for the state tournament in April.

 Visual Arts Pilot Program expands during second year.
 There are 30 participating elementary classrooms, expanded from just five classrooms last year.
 This is a creative and fun program that is focused on teaching the basic principles of visual art design to K-5 students.

 Capital High receives $25,000 grant from The Boeing Company to offer the CorePLUS Manufacturing Program at the school.
 Students in the program will learn specialized skills specific to metal fabrication, precision machining or aircraft repair.
 Capital is one of a few schools throughout the state that has had an opportunity to partner with Boeing to offer this curriculum.

 Olympia High Girls Volleyball has the highest GPA (3.88) in 4A volleyball in the state of Washington.

 Congressman Denny Heck visits Olympia and Capital high schools to award three nominations to the U.S. Service Academies.
 Students nominated are: Capital High senior Lauren Frasier (U.S. Military Academy, West Point, NY), Olympia High senior Rachel Ballew (U.S. Naval Academy, Annapolis, MD), Olympia High senior Ryan Underland (U.S. Air Force Academy, Colorado Springs, CO).